ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - Unit - Units have offense stat in addition to their health stat, and can attack and block.
 Other card types do not have an offense stat.
 - Item - Items (like units) stay on the battlefield, however, they do not have an offense stat and cannot attack or block.
 - Spell - Spells do what is indicated by their description on resolution, then are discarded, unlike units and items which resolve to battlefield.
 - Location - Play up to one location per round.
 Locations add devotion to each of their ideals based on their devotion stats.
-Locations don't unflip at round start.
+Locations don't unexhaust at round start.

-Cards may be flipped or unflipped, in paper indicated by rotating them 90 degrees.
+Cards may be exhausted or unexhausted, in paper indicated by rotating them 90 degrees.

 Some cards will also have subtypes.
 Subtypes do not have any universal rules significance unless otherwise noted.